 People love being connected.
 But sometimes networks break.
 The world needs workers with technical skills.
-This course is focused on those skills: creating the wiring, connecting the computers, and making networks.
+This course is focused on those skills: creating wiring, connecting computers, and making networks.

 This course is an introductory course that will prepare you to understand, set up, and operate your own home network, or small business, or maybe even Internet Café.
-You will understand the fundamentals of networking and what technical things are necessary for success with those activities.
+You will understand the fundamentals of networking and what things are necessary for success with those activities.